build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 *Note: AWS Resource Explorer does not support every single type of resource that exists.
 Some may not be supported yet or may be added in the future.
 It does support many of the common resource types, and you can check the whole list of [supported types](https://docs.aws.amazon.com/resource-explorer/latest/userguide/supported-resource-types.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq).*

-#### Step 1: Set Up AWS Resource Explorer
+### Step 1: Set Up AWS Resource Explorer

 This is a one time step that only needs to be completed the first time you want to use AWS Resource Explorer.

 *Note:  This step can take some time to complete, especially if your account has lots of resources in many different regions.
 You should wait until this step is complete before proceeding to step 2.*

-1. From AWS Console, search for `AWS Resource Explorer` using the search bar or the shortcut *Alt + S*
+1. From AWS Console, search for `AWS Resource Explorer` using the search bar or the shortcut *Alt + S*.
-1. Select AWS Resource Explorer:
+2. Select AWS Resource Explorer:

 ![Search bar showing AWS Resource Explorer](images/console-search-bar.png "Search for AWS Resource Explorer")